State Agency Placements

 Text

 State fellows experience the day-to-day life of agencies that are tasked with delivering services and programs to support children and families.
-Whether you’re working on child welfare issues, childcare, or parental leave policies, you will not be bored in these roles.
+If you work on child welfare issues, early care and education, or parental leave policies; this is the place for you.

-Over its seven year history, SRCD has supported fellows in 20 states across the country.
-Many of the state alumni have gone on to do impressive work in academe, research firms, and state agencies.
+Over our eight year history, SRCD has supported fellows in 21 states across the country.
+Many state alumni have gone on to do impressive work in academe, research firms, and state agencies.

 "I received exceptional mentorship from my supervisors at the state, my academic mentor, and SRCD.
 For me, state policy was really the main draw.
 I always was most interested in state policy, because the state policy landscape is so rich and exciting.
 There's a lot happening.
 A state like Michigan, for example, is very diverse, politically, socially, and economically.
 And it's been really exciting to get to work in this very active team."